Hot Springs driver shot after pursuit faces felony, misdemeanor charges

 According to a probable cause affidavit obtained Monday, sheriff's Deputy Clayton Green attempted to make a traffic stop on a brown Chevrolet Malibu occupied by two men after it pulled out of a residence on Lakeland Drive at 8:48 a.m.
 Friday, noting the license plate had been reported stolen.

-The driver, later identified as Tucker, began to flee and turned north on Central Avenue.
+The driver, later identified as Tucker, began to flee and turned north on Central Avenue, according to law enforcement.
 A request was made for assistance from an Arkansas State Police Troop K unit.
 Trooper Justin Parker, who was west of Hot Springs on U.S. 270, heard the radio traffic and proceeded toward the area to assist.

-Tucker turned onto Trivista Street and then made a U-turn headed back toward Central Avenue.

 "By now the vehicle was boxed in except on the driver's side," the affidavit said, noting Parker arrived and saw the Malibu was still moving toward Dodd so he struck the Malibu on the driver's side, knocking the vehicle "a few feet from left to right," which ended its forward motion.

-As this was occurring, sheriff's investigator Don Yoak approached the vehicle on the passenger side and was standing in the street near the curb with his firearm drawn and pointed toward the two suspects.
+As this was occurring, sheriff's investigator Don Yoak approached the vehicle on the passenger side and was standing in the street near the curb with his firearm drawn and pointed toward the two suspects, according to the affidavit.

-When Parker struck the Malibu, the vehicle slid sideways, striking Yoak in the legs as he attempted to back out of the way, at which time he discharged his firearm into the vehicle.
+When Parker struck the Malibu, the vehicle slid sideways, striking Yoak in the legs as he attempted to back out of the way, at which time he discharged his firearm into the vehicle, according to the affidavit.

 Tucker was struck, suffering a non-life-threatening injury.
 His passenger, identified as Kendrick Cornell Evans, 31, of Hot Springs, exited the vehicle and was taken into custody without incident.